nus-cs2103-AY2122S2/ip/README.md

-# Delphine
+# Daphne

-This is Delphine, a friendly bot to help you keep track of your tasks!
+This is Daphne, a friendly bot to help you keep track of your tasks!

 ![](src/main/resources/view/png/bot.png)